Your long anticipated college academics have begun and as first-year students, there are important concepts you need to know:

 Fall semester advising appointment

 As a first-year student, you have been assigned an academic advisor who will assist you in planning your academic program and provide information about the University’s resources and college life.
 Life as a Notre Dame student is demanding.
 A good working partnership with your first-year advisor is a key factor in making a successful transition to our scholarly community.
-You are encouraged to schedule an appointment and meet with your first-year advisor before October break.
+You are encouraged to schedule an appointment and meet with your first-year advisor during the first weeks of the semester.
 To schedule an advising appointment, go to firstyear.nd.edu/appointment.

 Over the next nine months, plan to work closely with your first-year advisor to ensure that you have a coherent educational plan for your four years at the University.
 Your advisor will also help you define your aspirations and values and learn how to use your skills and abilities to achieve them.